oleobal/processors/README.md

 DSPR RINT RIOA
 ```

 Seeks to place `0xCF`, the end instruction, into the program memory of the processor to end execution.
 It cannot do so directly, because V16alpha machine code uses byte words where everything above `0x9F` is reserved, and everything beneath is a numeric literal.
-So it stores 157 into the I/O register (used as general purpose here), and adds 50 to it to compute the end instruction, before writing it at index 12 in the program memory.
+So it stores 157 into the accumulator (aka `RINT`, internal), and adds 50 to it to compute the end instruction, before writing it at index 12 in the program memory.

 Annotated version :
 ```